afatnassi/AmazonReviewScrapper/README.md

 * Improve exception handling
 * Extract configs from code and store them in the config ( and when deployed in a keyVault)
 * Use a push notification system instead of sending email to notify clients
+* Think about using OData for the review querying.

 ##Note;